The Paul Ryan/Ayn Rand/Satanism Connection Made Simple

 "My great friend, the late Bill Buckley - one of his greatest contributions to modern conservatism was his effort to purge it of cranks and crypto-cultists and for Buckley, Ayn Rand and her followers certainly fit that description...
 [Ayn Rand's] patently anti-Christian ideas seem to be gaining steam... powerful committee chairmen on Capital Hill make their staffers read her tracts." --- former Nixon Administration member Charles Colson, May 2011 installment of his "Two Minute Warning" video series, titled Atlas Shrugged and So Should You

 He tried to warn them.
 To no avail.
-So this week, barring acts of nature or God, at the Republican National Convention the late Chuck Colson's nightmare scenario will come to life.
-How many prominent conservatives have recently praised Ayn Rand's books?
+So in 2012 the late Chuck Colson's nightmare scenario came to life.
+How many prominent conservatives have praised Ayn Rand's books?
 I've lost count.
 It's odd, because among relevant academics and also among LaVeyan satanists, it is taken for granted that Ayn Rand's ideas played a major role in the creation of the philosophy behind The Church of Satan.
 Some even credit one specific section of Rand's novel Atlas Shrugged as having provided the intellectual template for The Satanic Bible [see my handy quote base, below].

-As it happens, a certain Wisconsin Congressman now on the national stage has also cited that very section in Atlas Shrugged, as one of his key philosophical guiding lights [quote base, again].
+As it happens, a certain Wisconsin Congressman who became a topic of national conversation in 2012 has also cited that very section in Atlas Shrugged, as one of his key philosophical guiding lights [quote base, again].

 [update, 8/28/2012 - my new 3 and 1/2 minute video, below, showcases statements by Paul Ryan, in praise of Ayn Rand, Charles Colson's attacks on Rand and her followers, statements from Rand, and quotes from Anton LaVey]